Continuize

 • Treat as normalized ordinal: same as above, except that values are normalized into range 0-1.
 In our example, the values of the new variable would be 0, 0.5 and 1.

-3. Select attributes to set individual treatments or click "Default" to set the default treatment for numeric attributes.
+3. Select attributes for individual treatment or click "Default" to set the default treatment for numeric attributes.

 4. Define the treatment of numeric attributes.